 - The study shows large variations between the measured countries; 76 percent of Portuguese consumers state they eat seafood two or more times a week, while only 32 percent of German consumers say the same.

-- The average across the markets surveyed (21 countries) is 51 percent.
+- The average across the markets surveyed (25 markets) is 51 percent.
 If you include those saying they eat seafood once a week, the percentage average increases to 70%.
 Still this is a worryingly low number from a public health – and environmental - point of view.

 - The situation is even worse among young people in the 18-34 age group.
 Only 49% report eating seafood two or more times per week.
 This is particularly evident in markets such as: